Eating well when you’re pregnant helps you to:

 • Eat plenty of vegetables and fruits.

-• Choose plenty of vegetables and fruits with different textures, colours, and shapes.
+• Choose lots of vegetables and fruits with different textures, colours, and shapes.
 Include a variety of fresh, frozen or canned vegetables and fruits, all of which are good sources of nutrients.

 • Eat whole grain foods which are generally less processed and higher in fiber and nutrients.